Genocyber: Episodes 4–5: Legend of the City of the Grand Ark, Part I and Part II

 The fourth OVA onward are much different from its previous ones in terms of setting, taking place in a post-apocalyptic earth, in a region called the City of the Grand Ark.

 The young girl, Elaine, does not appear much in this episode, only a transparent image in the story.
 In this story, Genocyber eventually realizes that "there was no place in the world for its power" and is dormant until it reawakens at the end.

 In a brief opening scene, the now-extremely elderly leader of the Kuryu Group is seen looking at a wall of computer screens that show Genocyber on a rampage of destruction.
 It is revealed that for 100 years, humanity has been waging a desperate and hopeless war against Genocyber, which has devastated the Earth.
 He vows to find some way to stop Genocyber, even if it takes centuries.
 All of a sudden, Genocyber attacks his location, and a massive explosion is seen to rise into the Earth's atmosphere.
 The next scene, apparently set further into the future, shows a massive space station, possibly a colony ship, orbiting Earth.
 Aboard the station, a computer monitor indicates that it is now the year 2400 AD.

-The story starts out in Ark de Grande City (City of the Grand Ark), one of the last remaining cities on earth, which is controlled by an evil mayor who claims that he is restoring the civilization that was destroyed by Genocyber, but only does this to gain trust from the civilians.
+The story starts out in Ark de Grande City (City of the Grand Ark), one of the last remaining cities on Earth, which is controlled by an evil mayor who claims that he is restoring the civilization that was destroyed by Genocyber, but only does this to gain trust from the civilians.
 The Mayor is ruthless, killing anyone who opposes him, and most of the city's population lives as an exploited labour class with few rights, while the mayor and an upper class live in luxury.

 The story shifts to a couple, Ryu and Mel.
 Ryu is trying to find a doctor good enough to cure Mel's blindness.
 They arrive in Ark de Grande City but, as members of the lower class, are unable to get the medical help necessary to allow Mel to see again.
-Ryu and Mel attempt to earn money as performers, as Mel possesses an extraordinary ability to determine appearances, colours and numbers, even though she is blind.
+Ryu and Mel attempt to earn money as performers since Mel possesses an extraordinary ability to determine appearances, colors, and numbers, even though she is blind.
 She describes her power as an ability to "see the person's form floating in [her] mind."
 She also has remarkable hearing and can often sense the environment around her.
-Ryu has an ability to throw knives while blindfolded, and hit targets with pinpoint accuracy.
+Ryu has the ability to throw knives while blindfolded and hit targets with pinpoint accuracy.
 After Ryu and Mel make love that night, Ryu says that he hopes to earn enough money so that they can leave the city as soon as possible.